Winter Backpacking – A fourth season delight

 A simple shelter that is light, versatile and roomy.
 For winter, a tarp or tarp-like shelter such as the Megalight allows much ventilation so as to prevent condensation.
 Does require more setup time in general.
 Does not retain heat as well, which can be a plus if condensation is a major concern.
 Should be pitched well below treeline unless the conditions are calm.
 Excellent space-to-weight ratio.

 Retains heat better than a tarp or tarp-like shelter.
 Condensation may be an issue.
 Generally quick to set up.
-Good for traveling all day, making a quick camp and then repeating the process again the next day.
+It is good for traveling all day, making a quick camp, and repeating the process the next day.
 The Black Diamond Firstlight is a classic winter tent in this category.

-Heavier, but less prone to condensation versus a single wall tent.
-Gear and clothing tends to stay drier overall.
+Heavier but less prone to condensation versus a single-wall tent.
+Gear and clothing tend to stay drier overall.
 Double-wall tents usually need to be staked out more as well.
-Perfect for a base camp type situation winter when a few days will be spent exploring from a central location.
+Perfect for a base camp-type situation in winter when a few days will be spent exploring from a central location.
 The Eureka Alpenlite is a more budget-minded version of this type of winter tent.

 Sleeping systems